ATP: The Powerhouse of Energy of Every Cell in The Body

 Exercise: we know we have to do it to stay healthy.

-But it can be so hard to get started, especially if we haven’t exercised for quite some time and have gotten all out of shape.
+But it can be so hard to get started, especially if we haven’t exercised for quite some time.

 All the same, there’s no way around it.